flexport/quarantine/README.md

 You are all set to start quarantining tests!

 ## Try Quarantining Tests Locally
-Add a test that will flake consistently
+Add a test that will flake
 ```
 require "spec_helper"